Rebalanser/rebalanser-net-zookeeper/README.md

 11. Invoke OnStart event handler with resources matching its ClientId.
 This will execute user code to start consuming from/writing to these resources.
 12. Followers: Delete() ephemeral child node of /chroot/group/stopped
 13. Coordinator: Notifications received on /chroot/group/stopped.
-14. Coordinator: When no more child znodes exist, call SetData() "StartConfirmed" on /chroot/group/status
+14. Coordinator: When no more child znodes exist, logs the completion of the rebalancing

 ![](https://github.com/Rebalanser/rebalanser-net-zookeeper/blob/master/images/GlobalBarrier_Rebalancing.png)